ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the sender gateway as the client to initiate an asset transfer session with the receiver gateway as the server.

 The client transmits a proposal message that carries the claim related to the asset to be transferred.
-This message must be signed by the client.
+This message MUST be signed by the client.

 This message is sent from the client to the Transfer Initialization Endpoint at the server.